"Dumb Society" inspired by Carlotta Bonnecaze's 1896 Proteus Procession

 Please join us for FIVE O’CLOCK TEA

-On Mardi Gras morning in 1857, "The Mistick Krewe of Comus introduced spectacle to the streets of New Orleans, and Carnival was forever changed," writes revered Carnival historian Henri Schindler.
+On Mardi Gras morning 1857, "The Mistick Krewe of Comus introduced spectacle to the streets of New Orleans, and Carnival was forever changed," writes revered Carnival historian Henri Schindler.
 For the next 100 years - the Golden Age of Carnival - New Orleans lived the fullest expression of its sensual self, manifest in a glorious array of opulent costumes, intricate graphic art, and marvelous pageantry created by hundreds of prolific theater artists.

-Abigail Gullo, femme fatale and muse of New Orleans' fabled cocktail world, offers revelers a spirited taste of the Golden Age in a teacup: "My 'Five O'Clock Tea' honors Bonnecaze and her pricelessly witty animal-people creations.
+Abigail Gullo, femme fatale and muse of New Orleans' fabled cocktail world, offers revelers a spirited taste of the Golden Age in a teacup: "My 'Five O'Clock Tea' honors Carlotta and her pricelessly witty animal-people creations.
 This libation nods to that magical era, and our "older sister," Venice, while still hailing clearly from this city.
-It's an extravagant taste of place worthy of a Queen, yet suitable for a jackass, dragonfly, or any satirical figures in her Dumb Society.
+It's a sacred taste of place worthy of a Queen, yet suitable for a jackass, dragonfly, or any satirical figure in her Dumb Society.
 Such are the demands of Carnival!"
-Gullo's tea, like her fantastically operatic voice, tells the story of Carlotta - tracing the wit of the watercolors as a liquid compendium of the season, a blend of spiced rum, local tangerine, and lime, suffused with bay and matcha tea leaves and a whisper of cardamon.